MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/connect-to-exchange-online-powershell-v2.md

 Connect-ExchangeOnline -Credential $UserCredential
 ```

-For detailed syntax and parameter information, see CXonnect-ExchangeOnline
+For detailed syntax and parameter information, see Connect-ExchangeOnline

 ## Use the Exchange Online PowerShell V2 module